 Nicola Morrison

-Before joining the Evangelical Alliance, Nicola had a broadcasting career that spanned over a decade at the BBC.
-After completing her MA in journalism, Nicola embarked on a 12-month data technician course training with Cambridge Spark and Cardiff University.
-Nicola is passionate about mentoring, outreach ministry and serving the underserved and volunteers as a befriender twice a week.
+Before joining the Evangelical Alliance in 2022, Nicola had a broadcasting career that spanned over a decade at the BBC.
+Nicola is also the author of Victory Is My Name, a faith-based autobiography.
+As well as writing, Nicola is passionate about mentoring, outreach ministry and serving the underserved and volunteers as a befriender twice a week.
 She has also completed Level 1 in Christian British Sign Language.

 1 April 2024During the pandemic, I, like most of us, was moved by the many stories in the daily news cycle of the elderly and the elderly disabled, being isolated and lonely, as government restrictions were imposed across the UK.
 As a result, many became housebound or were stuck in care homes without visitors or someone to talk to for weeks and months on end.
 It was at this time that I felt I wanted to do something.
 I knew that in order to adhere to Covid guidelines to stem the spread, doing any type of…